Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Stacey Knecht is the translator of Marcel Möring’s The Great Longing, In Babylon and The Dream Room; Hugo Claus’s Desire; Marga Minco’s The Glass Bridge; Anke de Vries’s Bruises; and Lieve Joris’s Back to the Congo.
 Her first translation from the Czech, Bohumil Hrabal’s novel Harlequin’s Millions, was a runner-up for the Best Translated Book Award (BTBA) 2015.
 Stacey has been the recipient of several other distinguished accolades, including the James S. Holmes Translation Award (1993) and the Vondel Prize (1996).
 She is currently translating two more novels by Hrabal, Who I Am and The Tender Barbarian.

-Sean Lambert is a writer from Massachusetts.
-He writes about aesthetics in literature and other media, especially how they shape the emotional experience of modern living.
+Sean Lambert is a graduate student in German at UC Berkeley.
+He studies affect, aesthetics and politics in early twentieth-century literature and film.
 He translates from German (and does his best with French.)

 Heather Lang-Cassera, Clark County, Nevada’s 2019-2021 Poet Laureate, holds an MFA in Poetry with a Certificate in Literary Translation.
 In 2017 she was named Las Vegas’ Best Local Writer or Poet by the readers of KNPR’s Desert Companion.
 Her poems have been published by december, Diode, The Normal School, North American Review, Pleiades, South Dakota Review, and other literary journals.
 Lang-Cassera serves as World Literature Editor and book reviewer for The Literary Review, Faculty Advisor for 300 Days of Sun, and Editor-in-Chief for Tolsun Books.
 At Nevada State College, Lang-Cassera also teaches Composition, Creative Writing, World Literature, and more.